Frequently Asked Questions (FAQs)

 How does an organization become a Global OSHA Training Center?

-Organizations interested in becoming Global OSHA Training Centers can request an Information and Application Package by contacting:
+Organizations interested in becoming Global OSHA Training Centers can request information by contacting:

 Can an OTI Education Center also serve as a Global OSHA Training Center?